Table of contents

 3. Replace an Old Battery

-If your battery is more than a few years old, it might simply be worn out and no longer able to hold a charge.
-Replacing it with a new, high-quality battery can solve the problem.
+If your battery is a few years old, it is likely worn out and cannot hold a charge.
+Buying a new, high-quality battery and replacing the old one will fix the battery dying problem.

 4. Check for Parasitic Drains